 Hair Bender is a great blend to brew with the French press because it’s aromatic and flavorful while having a familiar aroma.

-If you get tired of chocolate-ish and fruity notes, this blend from Counter Culture is impressive.
-It has caramel and nutty notes, a profile I like to have with French press, Aeropress, and my V60 too.
+This blend from Counter Culture is impressive if you get tired of chocolate-ish and fruity notes.
+It has caramel and nutty notes, a profile I like to have with French press, Aeropress, and my V60.

-Counter Culture is an excellent roaster, with solid work to assure quality and a very sensible approach to coffee education.
+Counter Culture is an excellent roaster with solid work to assure quality and a sensible approach to coffee education.

 It’s very aromatic, and Illy’s quality is worth the try.

 A classic dark roast, Valhalla Java is a blend of fine Arabica and Robusta.
 Unlike most of my favorites, the Valhalla Java blend with a robust taste and is full-bodied.
 It indeed delivers a huge caffeine punch.